 The second figure is the so-called extinction coefficient often called alfa.
-The relation between the extinction and visibility is alfa=3/vis.
-The alfa parameter can be used for monitoring trends in visibility when the visibility is larger than 1,000 meters.
+The relation between the extinction and visibility is alfa=3/VIS.
+The alfa parameter can be used for monitoring trends in visibility when the visibility is larger than 4,000 meters.
 But note that the absolute accuracy in alfa is limited in such cases.

 The third figure - the vis parameter - is the measured visibility in meters.
-The displayed visibility will also be 1000 if the measured visibility is larger than 1000 meters.